Extension Security - Best Practices for Deployment

 When you add a Network-enabled extension to the safe list, you can configure whether users see prompts by default when they are adding the extension to a dashboard, or when they are interacting with a view that has the extension.
 The prompt tells users details about the Network-enabled extension and whether the extension has access to full data.
 The prompt gives users the ability to allow or deny the extension from running.
 You can hide this prompt from users, allowing the extension to run immediately.
 When enabled for a site, Sandboxed extensions are allowed by default and do not prompt users.

-Turn off Sandboxed extensions
+Turn off all or some Tableau Trusted extensions